GabrielHeisler/GabrielHeisler/README.md

 ### Hi there, I'm Gabriel Heisler!

-Hi, I'm Victor Kich, a believer that self-study is the best way for modern students to learn new things.
+Hi, I'm Gabriel Heisler, a believer that self-study is the best way for modern students to learn new things.
 I really enjoy working with robotics, generative deep learning, deep reinforcement learning, and computer graphics.

 - 🌱 I’m currently learning Unity
 - 📫 How to reach me: gabriel.heisler@inf.ufsm.br